Skip to content

 2. Keep doing.
-This is a great opportunity to find out what you’re already doing that is working well.
-Asking what you should keep doing will set the tone for the remainder of the session and will allow you to celebrate what should be celebrated – the places and spaces you are being consistent with living your brand, and it sets a great tone for what comes next.
+This is an excellent opportunity to find out what you’re already doing that works well.
+Asking what you should keep doing will set the tone for the remainder of the session and allow you to celebrate what should be celebrated—the places and spaces where you are consistent with living your brand.
+It will also set a great tone for what comes next.

 3. Start doing.
-Collaborate with the employee team on what else your company can be doing to enhance your brand position.
+Collaborate with the employee team on what else your company can do to enhance its brand position.
 (Ask them to go away in small groups and come back to the whole group to present their best three ideas on what more can be done to make the brand real.
-Then ask the whole group to pick the top three that will be implemented in the next 30 days.)
+Then, ask the whole group to pick the top three that will be implemented in the next 30 days.)

 4. Stop doing.
 Ask them what the company is doing that is not supporting the brand.
-(Depending on the safety of your culture, you may need to ask them to write the ideas down, put them into a box.
-Then, ask each employee to come up and randomly pick one of the ideas out of the box to read aloud.
-Be sure to reinforce that all ideas are valid and important – DO NOT get defensive.
+(Depending on the safety of your culture, you may need to ask them to write the ideas down and put them into a box.
+Then, ask each team member to come up and randomly pick one of the ideas out of the box to read aloud.
+Be sure to reinforce that all ideas are valid and essential – DO NOT get defensive.
 Use all the employees in the room to find a way to do it in better harmony with the brand position.)

 5. Commitment.
-Before you adjourn brand camp, ask your staff to each personally make a commitment to live the brand every day.
+Before you adjourn brand camp, ask your staff to commit to living thriving every day.
 (You can do this in any way that works for your company.
-Ideas include going around the room and asking each person to elaborate on what they will do differently because of brand camp, have everyone stand and recite the manifesto in unison, or create brand accountability buddies where each set of two agrees to hold each other accountable for living the brand until the next brand camp.)
+Ideas include going around the room and asking each person to elaborate on what they will do differently because of brand camp, having everyone stand and recite the manifesto in unison, or creating brand accountability buddies where each set of two agrees to hold each other accountable for living the brand until the next brand camp.)

-The important thing about taking time out to hold a brand camp is to get everyone realigned to the brand position, and to give your brand the lift that comes when every employee is pulling toward the same outcome.
+The important thing about taking time out to hold a brand camp is to realign everyone to the brand position and give your brand the lift that comes when every employee is pulling toward the same outcome.

 About the Author: